 Van Long Lagoon

 Van Long Lagoon is an artificial lagoon and also the largest wetland nature reserve in the Northern region.
 Surrounding the lagoon are majestic limestone mountains and many unexplored caves.
-To visit the pristine natural scenery of Van Long Lagoon, you will sit on a boat, look at the clear water and admire the vast rice fields.
+To visit the pristine natural scenery of Van Long Lagoon, you will sit on a boat, look at the clear water, and admire the vast rice fields.

 The water is not as blue as the sea, but clear, revealing layers of moss underneath.
-This is also the place that owns 2 records of the Vietnam Record Book Center in 2010: The living area with the largest number of white-cheeks langurs and the place with the largest natural picture.
-Entrance fee 20,000 VND/person and boat ticket 60,000VND/2 people.
+This is also the place that holds 2 records in the Vietnam Record Book Center in 2010: the largest living area of white-cheeked langurs and the largest natural picture.
+Entrance fee: 20,000 VND/person; boat ticket: 60,000 VND/2 people.

 Van Trinh Grotto